 Ovarian vein embolization (OVE) is a minimally invasive treatment for pelvic congestion syndrome that is used to close off faulty veins so they can no longer enlarge with blood, thus relieving the pain.

-During this procedure, an interventional radiologist inserts a catheter into the jugular vein down into the faulty vein(s).
+During this procedure, the physicians inserts a catheter into the jugular vein down into the faulty vein(s).
 Catheterization requires only a small nick in the skin for insertion and x-ray image guidance of the catheter to its target area.
 The catheter delivers Dacron filaments-bearing coils that clot the blood and seal the faulty vein.
-The use of the recently developed Sotradecol foam agent allows the radiologist to block even the smallest veins not previously accessible.
+The use of the recently developed Sotradecol foam agent allows the physicians to block even the smallest veins not previously accessible.
 The sealed off veins decompress and provide relief of pressure and painful symptoms.

 The Importance of Blood Circulation